 - Cool Leads (Tier 3): These are the people who dropped a business card for your giveaway or just had a quick chat.
 Add them to your general marketing newsletter to keep your brand on their radar without coming on too strong.

-For example, if you used a video testimonial booth, you could send them a link to their finished clip.
-It’s a fantastic, personal touchpoint that reminds them of the great experience they had with your brand.
-While some event tech creates these valuable engagement moments, others might not deliver the same bang for your buck.
-We've actually explored this in our article on why you don't need a professional headshot booth.
+For example, if you used an AI photo booth, you could send them a link to their branded content.
+It's a fantastic, personal touchpoint that reminds them of the great experience they had with your brand.
+For more on building a complete trade show lead strategy, check out our guide to trade show lead generation.

 Measure Your Performance and Prove the Value